 ‘High risk’ benign conditions do not usually cause any breast symptoms and are usually an incidental finding on a breast biopsy.
 The two high risk conditions are (1) breast atypical hyperplasia or (2) Lobular Carcinoma in Situ (LCIS).
 These result in ordinary breast cells having a characteristically abnormal appearance when viewed down a microscope.
 Both are currently considered to be a marker of future breast cancer risk (which is equal in both breasts) rather than precursor lesions and therefore managed by annual surveillance mammograms for 5 years.
 Most women with a diagnosis of atypia or LCIS, however, will never be diagnosed with breast cancer in their lifetime.

 Endogenous sex hormone exposure

-Endogenous sex hormones are produced naturally within the body and here refers to the female sex hormones, oestrogen and progesterone.
-In pre-menopausal women, these are produced by eggs released monthly from the ovaries.
+Endogenous sex hormones are produced naturally within the body and here, refers to the female sex hormones, oestrogen and progesterone.
+In pre-menopausal women, these hormones are produced by eggs released monthly from the ovaries.
 In post-menopausal women, the main source of oestrogen production is in fat cells.
 Female sex hormones have an important but incompletely understood role in the development of most breast cancers.
-Breast cancer is a condition that predominantly affects women, being 200 times more common than in men.
-The evidence implicating female sex hormones has largely been drawn from population studies that have revealed an increased risk of breast cancer diagnosis in women who commence their menstrual periods at a younger age or who develop the menopause at an older age (either can result in a longer time of ovarian activity).
+The evidence implicating them has largely been drawn from population studies, which revealed an association between an increased risk of breast cancer diagnosis in women who have a greater number of ovarian menstrual cycles in their lifetime.
+This accounts for the following observations:

 Exogenous hormone exposure